- Aesopic, Libystic and Sybaritic fables

 Other Zoomorphic Animals

 Other relatively well-known zoomorphic animals, combining animal features only, are Pegasus, the winged horse of Greek mythology, or Cerberus/Kerberos, the three-headed dog who guards the entrance to the underworld.
 In The Tale of Cupid and Psyche, Psyche is told how to avoid him, which enables her to fetch beauty from Persephone without dying.
-Locksmiths and businesses that provide alarm systems are often name their store or company Cerberus/Kerberos.
+Locksmiths and businesses that provide alarm systems often name their store or company Cerberus/Kerberos.

 High Fantasy Literary Works and other Literary Works